-As a family dentist in Hicksville, NY, we are regularly asked, "When is a tooth extraction necessary?"
+As a family dentist in Hicksville or Farmingdale, NY, we are regularly asked, "When is a tooth extraction necessary?"
 This is an understandable question because no one wants to have a tooth pulled unless it is absolutely beneficial.
 We are not interested in extracting teeth unless absolutely necessary.
 In fact, if you damage a tooth, our preferred method of treatment is to restore it using dental veneers or dental crowns.
-There are times, however, where we do recommend visiting our dental office located at 400 S Oyster Bay Road #105 Hicksville, NY 11801 for an extraction.
+There are times, however, where we do recommend visiting our dental office located Hicksville and Farmingdale, NY for an extraction.

 You were in an accident.